PhysHx/ClassProject/README.md

+## Class Project in Computational Physics Methods

 This is a repository for code produced while learning programming.